-- Obtain a letter from you doctor stating your seizure types and medications.
+- Obtain a letter from you doctor stating your seizure types and medication details.
 This may need to be shown in some countries when going through customs, or if you lose medications or become unwell.

-- It is important that the medication be carried in the container in which they were dispensed that showing your name, the medication name and dose prescribed.
+- It is important that the medications be carried in the container in which they were dispensed that showing your name, the medication name and dose prescribed.

 - Keep a supply of medications in different places, such as baggage and carry-on luggage, so that if you lose one there is a supply somewhere else.

-- Check the medication is available in the countries to be visited.
+- Check the medication is available in the countries you are visiting.
 It may have a different name or may be slightly different, but the pharmaceutical company can to inform you of these details.

 During the flight

-- Avoid dehydration by drinking adequate amounts of water during the flight.
+- Avoid dehydration by drinking enough water during the flight.

 When in another country

-- If you drive in Australia and wish to drive in another country, check their guidelines on driving and epilepsy as these vary from country to country.
+- If you have a driving license in Australia and wish to drive in another country, check their guidelines on driving and epilepsy as these vary from country to country.
 Having a licence does not automatically mean you can drive in another country.

 - Check that drinking water is safe, even brushing your teeth in contaminated water can cause gastric upset.
-Vomiting & diarrhoea will cause reduce the absorption of the medication and cause seizures.
+Vomiting & diarrhoea will lessen the effect of your medication which can cause seizures.

 Have a safe trip and enjoy your travels!